laurentperroteau/material-start/README.md

 * combine the directives and controllers logic into the **UsersList** and **UserDetails** classes
 * Use the **bindings** keyword and *1-way* data-binding
-* update the App module to register the new components
+* update the Users module to register the new components

 > **Note:** If you want to copy/paste the code from the `step-10` directory, you will also need to delete the `app/src/users/list/UsersListController.js` as it is not used.